BanceDev/alpine-pages/README.md

 ![](https://img.shields.io/npm/dt/alpinejs-pages)
 ![](https://img.shields.io/github/license/BanceDev/alpine-pages)

 Alpine Pages is a plugin desinged to make it simpler to make multiple "pages" for your Alpine SPA.
-This is achieved by allowing you to make fully reactive html inside your Alpine.data,allowing you to use alpine in more freeform ways and preventing clutter in your html documents.
+This is achieved by allowing you to make fully reactive html inside your Alpine.data, enabling you to use alpine in more freeform ways and preventing clutter in your html documents.

 ## Install